inf380p/inf380p.github.io/_posts/Prakash-sa/Create 2022-11-17- Project Update: Draft Interface.md

 - For the data, I am using the HTML format from the website.

-I feel the following can be a good plan to create the project:
+I feel the following is a good plan to create the project:

 - [x] Get the data.
 - [x] Extract the data from the HTML